alisdair/maximum/src/building-team-time-zone-ember-data-and-the-slack-api/index.md

 You might be thinking "*users in my database? what database?*".
 That would be a reasonable question.

-What distinguishes Mirage from other API mocking tools its simple in-memory JSON object store.
+What distinguishes Mirage from other API mocking tools like Pretender is its simple in-memory JSON object store.
 This is just a list of data types, each with a tiny REST-like API overlaid on top of it, allowing you to `find`, `insert`, `update`, and `delete` them.

 But how do we get useful data into the Mirage database?
 In development mode, this is normally done with a fixed *scenario*: a JavaScript file which builds and inserts a set number of records for each of your API data stores.
 In test mode, you can create different scenarios for different acceptance tests, by building only the data you need to test with.